oopsmonk/documentation/client-libraries/0.1/how-to-guides/python/listen-for-transactions.md

     import zmq
     ```

-2. Connect the socket to a node's ZMQ port
+2. Connect the socket to an IOTA node's ZMQ port

     ```python
     context = zmq.Context()